gabrielmsdiniz/nfl-stats/README.md

 # nfl-stats
-An analysis of NFL statistics up to 2016
+An analysis notebook of NFL statistics data from 1926 to 2016